PavlikHTP/CB2-Toolkit/README.md

 ## 📄 License

-This project is distributed under the **Apache-2.0 License**.
+This project is distributed under the **GNU General Public License v3.0**.
 For more details, see the `LICENSE` file.